Decks of the 80s

 Cosmic Tarot

-The Cosmic Tarot is a popular mystical New Age deck, that has the 78 full illustrated major and minor arcana cards.
-The ink drawings on the cards are coloured in pastel and have a attractive, somewhat eighties feel.
+The Cosmic Tarot is a popular mystical New Age deck with 78 fully illustrated cards based on the Golden Dawn system.
+The ink drawings on the cards are coloured in pastel and have a attractive, eighties feel.

 Karma Tarot